What is a SIC Code?

 SIC and NAICS Codes – Final Thoughts

 Knowing how the government and lending institutions classify your business helps when dealing with those organizations.
-In addition, SIC codes can help you find competitors and identify your target customer segment and your tax classification.
+In addition, SIC codes can help you find competitors and identify your target customer segment and tax classification.

-While SIC and NAICS codes are not interchangeable and ultimately belong to different classifications, they largely relate to similar information.
+While SIC and NAICS codes are not interchangeable and ultimately belong to different classifications, they primarily relate to similar information.
 NAICS codes were supposed to replace the Standard Industrial Classification codes, but businesses and some agencies continue using them.